ligato/docs/docs/plugins/plugin-overview.md

 ---

-### GoVPPMux plugin
+### GoVPPMux

-Details: [GoVPPMux plugin][govppmux-plugin]
+[Details: GoVPPMux plugin][govppmux-plugin]

-Use this plugin for VPP agent - VPP data plane communication using [GoVPP][govpp-readme].
+Use this plugin for communication between the VPP agent and the VPP data plane using [GoVPP][govpp-readme].
 This plugin serves as the VPP agent's G0VPP wrapper, and provides access to VPP through an independent communication channel using a shared memory segment prefix, or socket client.
 It supports custom prefixes to connect to the correct VPP instance in a multi-VPP environment.

 ---

-### Interface plugin
+### Interface

-Details: [Interface plugin][interface-plugin]
+[Details: Interface plugin][interface-plugin]

 Use this plugin to configure VPP interfaces.
 You can configure base fields including IP and MAC address, and more advanced features such as unnumbered interfaces or RX-mode.

 ---

-### L2 plugin
+### L2

-Details: [L2 plugin][l2-plugin]
+[Details: L2 plugin][l2-plugin]

-Use this plugin to program link-layer configuration items: bridge domains,  L2 forwarding tables (FIBs), and VPP cross connects.
+Use this plugin to program bridge domains, L2 forwarding tables (FIBs), and VPP cross connects.
 Dependent on the [interface plugin][interface-plugin-guide].

 ---

-### L3 plugin
+### L3

-Details: [L3 plugin][l3-plugin]
+[Details: L3 plugin][l3-plugin]

-Use this plugin to program L3 configuration items: ARP entries, proxy ARP, VPP routes, IP scan neighbor, VRFs, tunnel endpoint base entries, L3 cross connects, and VRRP.
+Use this plugin to program L3 ARP entries, proxy ARP, VPP routes, IP scan neighbor, VRFs, tunnel endpoint base entries, L3 cross connects, and VRRP.
 Dependent on the [interface plugin][interface-plugin-guide].

 ---

-### ACL plugin
+### ACL

-Details: [ACL plugin][acl-plugin]
+[Details: ACL plugin][acl-plugin]

 Use this plugin to program VPP access control lists (ACL).
 If incoming traffic meets the ACL rules, VPP will perform the configured action on the packets.

 ---

-### ACL-based forwarding (ABF) plugin
+### ACL-based forwarding (ABF)

-Details: [ABF plugin][abf-plugin]
+[Details: ABF plugin][abf-plugin]

 Use this plugin to program ACL-based forwarding rules.
 Performs policy-based routing (PBR) where ACL matches determine packet forwarding.

 ---

-### IPFIX plugin
+### IPFIX

-Details: [IPFIX plugin][ipfix-plugin]
+[Details: IPFIX plugin][ipfix-plugin]

-Use this plugin to implement VPP IPFIX monitoring and flow information export.
+Use this plugin to implement VPP IPFIX monitoring and flow export.

 ---

-### IPSec plugin
+### IPSec

-Details: [IPSec plugin][ipsec-plugin]
+[Details: IPSec plugin][ipsec-plugin]

 Use this plugin to program VPP security policy databases (SPD), and security associations (SA).
 It handles relationships between the SPD and SA, or between SPD and an assigned interface.